gear-foundation/gear-wiki/docs/examples/escrow.md

 ## Source code

-The source code of this example of an escrow smart contract and an implementation of its testing is available on [GitHub](https://github.com/gear-dapps/escrow).
+The source code of the Escrow smart contract example as well as its testing implementation is available on [GitHub](https://github.com/gear-dapps/escrow).
 They can be used as is or modified to suit your own scenarios.

 For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.